BowenBZ/IoT_Face_Recognition_System/readme.md

 # Home Assistance Robot - Web Server Version
 This version is a web server based on flask.
 Users can use HTTP Post command to upload images and get back the positions of the faces and the names after recognition.

+The font end of this project can be found [here](https://github.com/BerwinZ/Home-Assistance-Robot-UI)

 ## Function
 ### Faces Detection
   The program can detect the position of faces in the image return the coordinate to the client.
 Multi-faces are supported.